Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 RiskVision will be capable of performing assessments based on Revision 4 content by June 30, 2014, with new assessments being conducted consistent with Revision 4 by the end of the 1st Quarter of FY15.

-# Appendix D Ð Minor Applications Self-Assessment SOP
+# Appendix D: Minor Applications Self-Assessment SOP
 Purpose
 The purpose of this Standard Operating Procedure (SOP) is to provide guidelines for the Security Authorization process of Minor Application(s) that are listed under a General Support System (GSS) or Major Application (MA).
 The SOP establishes procedures for incorporating the Minor Application Security Controls Summary document into the local site's Compliance Report for the parent GSS or Major Application to ensure the security and integrity of the VA's information systems are maintained.
 In general, a Minor Application is an application that is not a standalone application, or is a component of a MA or GSS, and receives much of its security from the parent application or system.